-Before I get to talking about how amazing these green onion / scallion pancakes are, I’d like to take a shot at collecting many thoughts from the past month– thoughts that need to be shared “out-loud” with you.
+Before I get to talking about how amazing this scallion pancakes recipe is, I’d like to take a shot at collecting many thoughts from the past month– thoughts that need to be shared “out-loud” with you.
 They’re updates on life, a behind-the-scenes project, and much more.
 I’ll do my best not to leave anything out, but if I do, I’ll most likely remember for my next post.

 So, before anything, I’d like to share one of the behind-the-scenes projects I’ve been helping work on with Anita and Stephanie, two very talented folks that you may already know.
 It’s an idea that Anita and Stephanie created over dessert one day– Sated Magazine.
 A lot of hard work and love has been poured into the beautiful design, photography, and writings for the magazine.
 The first issue is about one of my favorite subjects– dark chocolate!